 Swirl brownies have such a stunningly beautiful appearance!
 Definitive, voluptuous swirls take any dessert (or dancing, lol!) to the next level.
 Problem is, the swirl part can VERY easily become a cloudy, undefined mess.
-I've been making Cheesecake Swirl Brownies, Red Velvet Brownies and Nutella Swirl Blondies for a few years now.
+I’ve been making Cheesecake Swirl Brownies and Red Velvet Brownies for a few years now.

 In the process I’ve discovered some wonderful tips and tricks to give you perfect, defined swirls in brownies every time!